import the Twilio helper library (installed with pip install twilio) from twilio.rest import TwilioRestClient # replace the placeholder strings in the following code line with # your Twilio Account SID and Auth Token from the Twilio Console client = TwilioRestClient("ACxxxxxxxxxxxxxx", "zzzzzzzzzzzz

 Twilio is a developer-focused company, rather than a traditional "enterprise company", so their tutorials and documentation are written by developers for fellow developers.

-Build a Simpsons Quote-Bot with Twilio MMS, Frinkiac, and Python combines picture messages sent via Twilio MMS with Frinkiac to create and sent Simpons cartoon quotes to any phone number.
+Build a Simpsons Quote-Bot with Twilio MMS, Frinkiac, and Python combines picture messages sent via Twilio MMS with Frinkiac to create and sent Simpsons cartoon quotes to any phone number.

 IBM's Bluemix blog contains a nice tutorial on building an IoT Python app with a Raspberry Pi and Bluemix that uses Twilio to interact with the Raspberry Pi.